Early Writing & Mark Making

-In line with the EYFS curriculum guidance, Physical development is one of the Prime areas of learning and is key to handwriting later on in a child's development.
+In line with the EYFS curriculum guidance, Physical development is one of the Prime areas of learning and is key to ensuring the children can make progress in their mark making and writing.
 Children need to have developed strong Gross and Fine motor skills before handwriting can be taught.
-A Hillcross our initial focus is on developing a child's Gross Motor skills.
+A Hillcross, our initial focus is on developing a child's Gross Motor skills.
 These include balance, core strength and coordination, alongside their ability to produce large arm movements, climbing and running.
 Young children need to develop these large motor skills before they will be able to develop their fine motor movements.
-At Hillcross, as part of our physical development curriculum plan, we ensure all children are at expected levels of physical development by completing the following activities across their time in Nursery and Reception;
+At Hillcross, as part of our physical development curriculum plan, we ensure all children are at expected levels of physical development by completing the following activities across their time in Nursery and Reception.

 The ability to form recognisable letters can raise self-esteem and provides a motivating factor in the production of written work.
 Handwriting at Hillcross is taught using the Hepplewhite Handwriting script.
 We focus initially on the formation of each letter shape in large form; writing with chalk on the ground outside, painting the shapes of the letters onto large paper and making large letter shapes in the air.
 Air writing from part of every phonics sessions in the Autumn term of Reception, allowing the children to develop muscle memory by forming these graphemes on a large scale.
 Children are exposed to writing in different forms across all of our unit, allowing them to use writing in real-life situations and within their play.
 Over time children are encouraged to use the correct formation in more formal writing sessions and within weekly handwriting.
 An important factor in the presentation of letters is children developing the correct pencil grip.
 A correct pencil grip will also ensure that writing is comfortable for the child and that they have full control over the mark making tool.